exercism/docs/community/good-member/pull-requests.md

 Normally maintainers will review your PR within a few days.
 Please do not keep bumping the PR with extra during the first week - our maintainers are volunteers and busy people and will get round to reviewing it as soon as they can.
-If you've not had a response within 7 days, please tag `@exercism/reviewers` in the a **new** comment on the PR, and that will alert a wider team to it.
+If you've not had a response within 7 days, please tag `@exercism/reviewers` in a **new** comment on the PR, and that will alert a wider team to it.

 ---